Analyzing Aris Water Solutions (NYSE:ARIS) & Vectrus (NYSE:VEC)

-Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, earnings, risk and valuation.
+Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their earnings, risk, valuation, profitability, dividends, analyst recommendations and institutional ownership.

-This is a breakdown of current ratings and recommmendations for Aris Water Solutions and Vectrus, as provided by MarketBeat.com.

-Vectrus has a consensus price target of $62.00, suggesting a potential upside of 35.46%.
-Given Vectrus’ higher possible upside, analysts plainly believe Vectrus is more favorable than Aris Water Solutions.

-89.8% of Vectrus shares are held by institutional investors.
-3.2% of Vectrus shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+89.8% of Vectrus shares are owned by institutional investors.
+3.2% of Vectrus shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 This table compares Aris Water Solutions and Vectrus’ top-line revenue, earnings per share (EPS) and valuation.